Dahlia-Chehata/Dahlia-Chehata.github.io/_posts/2020-06-13-coding_period_week2.md

 ```
    * It is build on `cupy.sort()` with complex data types support

-the mentors were really helpful during this phase and were answering all my questions even suggesting better approaches sometimes for performance improvement.
+The mentors were really helpful during this phase and were answering all my questions even suggesting better approaches sometimes for performance improvement.

 ## Coding Period: Week 2 progress